EPCAF Team 2017-2019

 Sophie Cras is Maître de conférences at Université Paris 1 Panthéon-Sorbonne.
 An English translation of her book, L’économie à l’épreuve de l’art.
 Art et capitalisme dans les années 1960 (2017), is forthcoming with the University of Chicago Press.

-Jasmina Tumbas is Assistant Professor in the Department of Art at the University at Buffalo.
+Jasmina Tumbas is Assistant Professor in the Department of Global Gender and Sexuality Studies at the University at Buffalo.
 She received her PhD in Art History from Duke University.
 Her teaching and research fields focus on modern and contemporary art history and theory, histories and theories of performance, body and conceptual art, art and activism, feminist art, critical theory, and contemporary East European art history.
 She is currently finishing her first book, The Erotics of Dictatorship: Art, Sex, and Politics under Yugoslav Socialism, and serves as co-editor for the anthology Radical Art in Transition: Counter-Culture, Protest, Resistance and Contemporary Art in the Balkans since 1968.
 Her research has appeared in ArtMargins, Camera Obscura: Feminism, Culture, and Media Studies, and Art and Documentation/Sztuka i Dokumentacja, and in the anthologies BODIES THAT MATTER AGAIN and Performing Arts in the Second Public Sphere.
 In Buffalo, Tumbas curated Selma Selman’s first U.S. solo show at Dreamland in Buffalo, an exhibition that travelled to Vienna, Austria, and she serves on the Board of Directors of Squeaky Wheel.
 Besides English, Tumbas can be contacted in German and Serbo-Croatian languages.

 EPCAF Team 2015-2017